...to Houston Arts and Media - where local writers, film makers, and

 Houston Arts and Media here.
 And watch our Promo.

-The Birth of Texas Series continues with the release of San Felipe and American Settlement.
+The Birth of Texas Series continues garnering top awards as San Antonio and the Alamo wins a 2016 REMI Award from WorldFest/Houston International Film Festival.
+It joins two award-winning 2014 releases: San Felipe and American Settlement and Washington-on-the-Brazos: The Politics of Revolution.
 Our two previous documentaries from the Series have already aired on Houston's Channel 8 and are being distributed now.
 Learn more about Houston: A Nation's Capitol and about Spanish Texas .
 Buy the DVDs by clicking the Store link at the top of this page.
 And check out our new BoT Series support site!

 Houston Arts and Media is fortunate to receive support from several of our state's most generous and respected foundations.
-The latest grants come from Houston Endowment for general operating support and from The Texas Historical Foundation, Strake Foundation, Brown Foundation, Humanities Texas and Herzstein Foundation to support our documentary work.
+The latest grants come from Houston Endowment for general operating support and from The Texas Historical Foundation, Strake Foundation, Brown Foundation, Humanities Texas, Herzstein Foundation and Dr. Leon Bromberg Charitable Trust to support our documentary work.
 Please check the contributors page to learn more about who has donated.
 Please don't forget that your support is also needed to bring these great educational projects to fruition.

 We invite our members, volunteers and anyone else interested